19 Best Cold Calling Scripts (& Free Templates) for Sales Teams

 5 Steps to Create Your Own Cold Call Script

-There’s absolutely nothing wrong with creating your own cold call script—in fact, there’s a five-step ‘formula’ to structure your script around and generate a cold calling script that’s both successful and personalized to you, your products, and your prospects.
+There’s absolutely nothing wrong with creating your own cold call script—in fact, there’s a five-step ‘formula’ to structure your sales call script around and generate a cold calling script that’s both successful and personalized to you, your products, and your prospects.

 Though we do have a free call script template to get you started on the right foot: